gnperdue/QEC_code/README.md

 - prettytable: used to output some tables in **Implementation Knowledge Base**
 - h5py: used for saving and managing data files
 - tabulate: used to output some tables for data management
+- coverage: used only for checking unit test coverage, not required for general use

 *The data management section was taken from Ma Quantum Lab at Purdue University, which adopted it from https://github.com/SchusterLab/slab/tree/master/slab*